 Over on Yelp, Myrtle Beach area local Brian G enjoys both the atmosphere and the food at Radd Dew’s Bar-B-Que Pit:

 Where to start… this is southern country cooking in an easy informal atmosphere.
-Food is a buffet style served on disposable plates.
-Buffet features local favorites including several kinds of pulled pork and fried chicken.
+Food is a buffet-style served on disposable plates.
+The buffet features local favorites including several kinds of pulled pork and fried chicken.
 Food is good to excellent depending on the pick and the diner’s specific tastes.
 Plenty of options.
 The restaurant is in a converted elementary school and has a relaxed and open family ambiance.